 - 7. A problem also exists in the area of shelf life on CORONA hardware as a result of the reduced launch rate and program stretchest.
-I have requested a complete review of all Limited Galendar Life and/or Limited Operating Life (LGL/LOL) components in the system, and a plan for system refurbishment which includes cost and reliability considerations.
-I feel it may be necessary that we conduct a planned refurbishment of several systems.
+I have requested a complete review of all Limited Galendar Life and/or Limited Operating Life (LCL/LOL) components in the system, and a plan for system refurbishment which includes cest and reliability considerations.
+I feel it may be necessary that we conduct a planued refurbishment of several systems.
 Procurement of spares is a critical item in the program and must be dealt with immediately.
-I will forward recommendations regarding spares upon completion of our review. - 8.
-In summary, I am deeply concerned about insuring a continued high level of success in the CORONA Program.
+I will forward recommends. tions regarding spares upon completion of our review. - 8.
+In summary, I am deeply rescerned about insuring a continued high level of success in the CORONA Program.
 I have taken action to marshal my personnel resources in a way to make available additional technical talent to the Program in the months ahead.
 I have initiated a review of Quality Assurance procedures and methods of retaining the quality of personnel necessary to the Program.
-I am also investigating the shelf life problems created by the Program stretchest.
-I will forward to you in the several months a plan for procurement of critical spares and possibly for movement of the checkest facility.
-In the proparation of these plans, I will coordinate closely with a phylosol problems are considered.
+I am also investigating the shelf life problems created by the Program stretchout.
+I will forward to you in the several months a plan for procurement of critical spares and possibly for movement of the checkout facility.
+In the preparation of these plans, I will coordinate closely with General King to see that the overall systems problems and not simply the payload problems are considered.